Johannes Valeur: Career

 After his return to Copenhagen, in 1727 Valeur was appointed as a judge at Hofretten.
 In 1729, he was appointed as vice councilman in Copenhagen.
 In 1729, he was appointed as councilman.
 He played an important role in the work with rebuilding the city after the Copenhagen Fire of 1728.
 In 1741, he was appointed as a Supreme Court justice.
-Ub 1750 he becamre vice mayor in Copenhagen.
-In 1771, he was fired from that post when Struense dissolved the magistrate.
+In 1750 he became deputy burgermaster.
+In 1771, he was fired from that post when Struense dissolved Copenhagen's Magistracy.

 In 1757-62, Valeur also served as one of the directors of the Royal Danish Theatre.
 He translated a number of plays from French.
 He was one of the largest shareholders of the Danish West India Company.
 In 2729, he was involved in the establishment of the company's sugar refinery in Copenhagen.

 He was awarded the title of Kancelliråd in 1727, Virkelig justitsråd in 1739, etatsråd in 1749 and Virkelig etatsråd in 1767.